Asma Jahangir Conference: Third – 2021

 "We believe in freedom of expression, that is why this platform is open to all without any discrimination and we condemn the commotion of the closing session," Munizae Jahangir said.

 Fourth – 2022

 Several prominent Pakistani leaders, including Foreign Minister Bilawal Bhutto Zardari, took part in the conference.
 Some conference attendees yelled slogans during his address calling for the release of Ali Wazir, a South Waziristan National Assembly member, to which the foreign minister Bilawal said, "You people should go and protest to those who have the power to release him."

 Azam Nazir Tarar was on stage as the conference's slogans were yelled, and he received backlash on social media.
-Later he has resigned from his post but according to him he has given this resignation due to personal reasons.
+Later he has resigned from his post but according to him he has given this resignation for personal reasons.

 A lawsuit has been filed against Manzoor Pashteen for inciting people against institutions in Lahore after he delivered a speech at this meeting on behalf of the Pashtun Protection Movement.

+Fifth - 2024

+The fifth conference was held on 25–26 April 2024 at Faletti's Hotel in Lahore in memory of Asma Jahangir.
+More than 100 speakers addressed in a total of 20 different sessions including freedom of the press, rule of law, human rights crisis in Gaza and Jammu and Kashmir, issues of women and minorities rights, unfair accountability, the correct concept of national security and many others.

+The conference was organized by AGHS and Asma Jahangir Foundation in collaboration with Pakistan Bar Council and Supreme Court Bar Association of Pakistan.
+The keynote address of the fifth conference was by Senior Punie Judge of Supreme Court of Pakistan, Justice Mansoor Ali Shah.

+German Ambassador to Pakistan Alfred Grannas was speaking during the fifth Asma Jahangir Conference when he was interrupted by a pro-Palestinian protester.
+Demonstrators questioned the ambassador's courage to discuss civil rights while Germany was accused of atrocities against Palestinians.
+The blockade sparked a spirited dialogue, with chants of "free, free Palestine" and "from the river to the sea" filling the air.
+The ambassador responded by telling the protesters to leave if they want to shout, saying that shouting is not a debate.
+The organizers of the conference later kicked out the youth who raised their voices for Palestine.